tasteee/datass/README.md

   }
 })

-// Produce the next state by providing a patch to be applied to the current state.
-Specified object values will be replaced, but existing values that are not targeted by the merging object will be left in place, rather than being erased, as is the case with `set`. userStore.set.merge({
+// Produce the next state by providing a patch to be applied to the current state. userStore.set.merge({
   preferences: {
     language: 'en'